 It was observed that Parkinson’s patients have a different balance of bacteria in their guts, as compared to healthy controls.
 The most noticeable differences reported were that they appear to have much less intestinal bacteria from the Prevotellaceae family, and much more from the Enterobacteriacaea family.
 Interestingly, symptom severity seems to correspond directly with levels of Enterobacteriacaea.
 The higher the levels of this bacteria the more severe the Parkinson's symptoms.

 What is not understood is whether this altered microbiota is in some way responsible for the onset or worsening of disease symptoms, or whether the dysbiosis occurs as a result of the Parkinson’s disease.

 If low levels of Prevotellaceae bacteria turns out to be a factor in the onset of the disease, more research will be necessary to determine what protective qualities these bacteria are exerting.
 How are they seemingly supporting the proper functioning of the nervous system?
-Equally, if high levels of Enterobacteriacaea are causative in the disease process then, why is this?
-Do they perhaps produce toxic metabolites that damage the nervous system in some way?
-Or, do they affect neurotransmitter levels, for example?
-All of these questions will need answering.
+Some species belonging to this family have been associated with vitamin, mucin and short chain fatty acid production.

-The research is at an early stage at the moment, but Sheperjans and his colleagues are hoping that their findings could be used to a) develop a means of testing for Parkinsons disease, perhaps enabling earlier detection, and b) potentially lead to a way to treat or prevent the disease through the manipulation of the gut microflora.
+The research is at an early stage at the moment, but Sheperjans and his colleagues are hoping that their findings could be used to a) develop a means of testing for Parkinson's disease, perhaps enabling earlier detection, and b) potentially lead to a way to treat or prevent the disease through the manipulation of the gut microflora.

-A new article by Sherwin, et al. (2017) looked into reviewing new developments in research, focusing on the links between the microbiota and neurological conditions like Parkinson’s disease.
+Update September 2017:A new article by Sherwin, et al. (2017) looked into reviewing new developments in research, focusing on the links between the microbiota and neurological conditions like Parkinson’s disease.
 They reviewed a number of studies that identified factors in the microbiota that could be linked to Parkinson’s disease.
-Parkinson’s patients often report gastrointestinal symptoms such as constipation even before motor related symptoms, which could suggest that the ‘microbiota-gut-brain’ axis is impacted in this disease.
-2 A recent study by Bedarf et al., also corroborated the finding of Scheperjans et al., and identified that there was indeed a reduction in Prevotella species and an increase in Akkermansia muciniphilia in Parkinson’s patients.
+Parkinson’s patients often report gastrointestinal symptoms such as constipation even before motor related symptoms, which could suggest that the ‘microbiota-gut-brain’ axis is impacted in this disease2.
+A recent study by Bedarf et al., also corroborated the finding of Scheperjans et al., and identified that there was indeed a reduction in Prevotella species and an increase in Akkermansia muciniphilia in Parkinson’s patients.
 Provetella species are thought to produce Mucin, which helps with enhancing the integrity of the intestinal barrier.
-So, there is a possibility that a reduction in Provotella species could lead to intestinal permeability.
-2, 3, 4
+So, there is a possibility that a reduction in Provotella species could lead to intestinal permeability2, 3, 4.

-Another study found that patients suffering with Parkinson’s disease also had significantly lower amounts of short-chain fatty acids (SCFA).5 SCFAs like butyrate are mostly secreted by anaerobic bacteria like Bifidobacteria in the colon, and they have been linked in numerous studies to play a role in brain health.
+Another study found that patients suffering with Parkinson’s disease also had significantly lower amounts of short-chain fatty acids (SCFA).5 SCFAs like butyrate are mostly secreted by anaerobic bacteria in the colon, and they have been linked in numerous studies to play a role in brain health.
 See Kerry’s blog here, in the Probiotics Learning Lab, for more information on this topic.

 If you are interested to read more about new research into the potentially neuro-protective effects of probiotics, check out the following blog posts, over in the Probiotics Learning Lab: